aherbert/gdsc-smlm/docs/background.rst

-.. index:: background
+.. index:: !
+Background

 Background
 ==========

-.. index:: diffraction limit of light microscopy
+.. index:: !
+Diffraction Limit of Light Microscopy

-Diffraction limit of light microscopy
+Diffraction Limit of Light Microscopy
 -------------------------------------

 Light microscopy uses lens optics to focus light from a sample onto an imaging plane.
 However even with a perfect set of optics it is not possible to bring all the light into perfect focus.
 This is because light is diffracted when passing through an opening.